 The damages that you can claim in your case would include any financial harm or injury you faced because of the ship’s negligence.
 This could include medical expenses to treat your illness, lost wages from time off work, and the pain and suffering and other mental effects of unnecessary isolation and illness.
-Talk to a lawyer about what your case might be worth.
+Talk to a lawyer for Diamond Princess employees stuck at sea from coronavirus about what your case might be worth.

 Call Our Cruise Ship Injury and Illness Lawyer for a Free Case Consultation

-If you or a loved one was placed in quarantine on a cruise ship after the ship committed negligent errors that allowed you to become sick, call our lawyers immediately.
+If you or a loved one was placed in quarantine on a cruise ship after the ship committed negligent errors that allowed you to become sick as a passenger or an employee, call our lawyers for Celebrity cruise employees stuck at sea from coronavirus immediately.
 You might be entitled to sue the cruise line if you were quarantined for norovirus, coronavirus, or another illness.
+Additionally, you may be able to sue Carnival cruise line if they knew someone had coronavirus or sue another cruise line for a similar occurrence.
 For your free case consultation, call Rivkind Margulies & Rivkind, P.A. today at (305) 204-5369.